 To be a kingdom community, transforming, equipping and mobilizing believers to radically impact their communities and the nations.

-A multicultural, multigenerational church igniting God’s love and glory to those around them.
+A multicultural, multigenerational apostolic center igniting God’s love and glory to those around them.

 Experience God’s Love

-Pastors Tyvon and Jamallia are the founders and lead pastors of The Resting Place Church.
+Tyvon and Jamallia are the founders and senior leaders of The Resting Place Church.
 Tyvon is originally from Washington, D.C, while Jamallia is from Charleston, South Carolina.
 They have been married for 20 years and have five children; 3 daughters and 2 adopted sons from Ghana and the Philippines.

 Erin Miller is a loving wife to a wonderful husband Bobby Miller and mother to four beautiful children.
 She homeschools her crew and is an active member in the Classical Conversations Community.
 Erin has also worked in local schools as an elementary school teacher.
 She has a fierce love for Jesus.
 She strongly holds onto the promise found in Isaiah 40:11 – “He will tend His flock like a shepherd; He will gather the lambs in His arms; He will carry them in His bosom, and gently lead those that are with young.”